mikeyguap/Microbial_Super_Team/README.md

 ## Background

-We were interested in identifying species compostion from two bodies of water (Oyster River, NH and Great Bay, NH) and how their compostion in the two communites differ.
+We were interested in identifying species compostion from Oyster beds and Mud Flats (Great Bay, NH) and how their compostion in the two communites differ within the same body of water.

 Author et al. 2019 assembled the genome of ...